JospenWolongwo/theluxar/README.md

-# Hello Hardware Frontend
+# The Luxar

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 19.1.7 and serves as the frontend for the Hello Hardware application.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 19.1.7 and serves as the frontend for The Luxar application, an elegant e-commerce platform for luxury products.

 ## Features